 ||Balaia 4.7km/3 miles|

-Albufeira Bus Terminal has a covered waiting area,
+Albufeira Bus Station has a covered waiting area

-and cafe/bar.
-There are eighteen different bus stops, clearly
+and café/bar.
+There are nineteen different bus stops, clearly

 labelled with the routes and destinations.
 There are however no

 maps to show where the buses go nor any timetables, except those

 The official GIRO bus map for Albufeira's town buses is here .
 There are other maps here.